 How do I tell an applicant they didn’t get the job?

 There are two main points in the recruitment process where an applicant is likely to be rejected: at the initial CV or application form submission and after interview stage.
 Let’s take each of these in turn:

 A simple email response here will do wonders.
 Something along the lines of:

-‘Thank you for your recent application to our XX role.
-Unfortunately on this occasion there were other more suitably matched candidates for the role and as such I regret to inform you that we will not be proceeding with your application.
+‘Thank you for your recent application for our XX role.
+Unfortunately, on this occasion, there were other more suitably matched candidates for the role and as such I regret to inform you that we will not be proceeding with your application.

 If you would like to discuss your feedback in more detail I am happy to have that conversation if you would like to contact me on XX.

 We really appreciate your interest in our company; please keep an eye on our career site for future job opportunities.’

 That alone, however phrased, is a great way to thank the applicant for their time and to let them know that you have reviewed their application and that you won’t be going ahead.
 The second line shows them that they have considered carefully and that you’re willing to talk about your decision over the phone i.e. you’re not just fobbing them off via email.